 - French Dirt: The Story of a Garden in the South of France, by Richard Goodman.
 Like Mayle, Goodman spent a year living in Provence.
 This quick read recalls how his gardening brought him in touch with the region and its people.

-Movies About or Set in France That We Have Enjoyed
+Movies About or set in France

 - Jean de Florette and sequel Manon of the Spring, directed by Claude Berri, 1986.
 A classic tale of an outsider (Gerard Depardieu) who encounters greed and jealousy when he moves to a small town in Provence.
 The story continues in Manon des Sources (Manon of the Spring) as Manon (Emmanuelle Beart) has grown into a beautiful young shepherdess living in the idyllic Provencal countryside.
 She’s determined to take revenge upon the men responsible for her father’s strife.